hossamzee/geoqassim/readme.md

 - Check if there is any security issues when calling route.
 - Do the maillist/newsletter.
 - Fix the environment, forge way.
+- Make sure that the user receive the password whenever created.

 ## Done